ThePorgs/Exegol/README.md

 - Install (pull or build) an image : `exegol install`
 - Create/start/enter a container : `exegol start`
+- Execute a command on a container : `exegol exec -e bloodhound`
 - Stop a container : `exegol stop`
 - Remove a container or an image : `exegol remove`
 - Get help and advanced usage : `exegol --help`